Skip to main content

 “I was playing with the older boys in the cages so it made it more difficult and I had to hold my own, so the physicality and the creative side because you have to get that yard on someone and the skill side of it, I loved it and I think I have carried that throughout my career.”

-Alongside Ella Toone and Alessia Russo, the three players have often arrived together and are clear examples of the remarkable strength in depth in the whole England squad.
+Alongside Ella Toone and Alessia Russo, the three players came through the England ranks together from the development squads and into the senior team and are clear examples of the remarkable strength in depth in the whole England squad.

-But for much of the last year, Kelly’s place at this summer’s tournament was in major doubt, after suffering an ACL injury in May.
+For example, Kelly’s place at the 2022 tournament was a major doubt, after she suffering an ACL injury in May 2021.

 With 16 goals and 14 assists in 34 appearances after joining from Everton, the winger had enjoyed a superb start to life at Manchester City.